viraj-nikam/canvas/readme.md

 | Storage
 |--------------------------------------------------------------------------
 |
-| This is the storage disk Canvas will use to put file uploads, you may
+| This is the storage disk Canvas will use to put file uploads.
+You may
 | use any of the disks defined in the config/filesystems.php file and
-| you may also configure the path where files are to be stored.
+| you may also change the maximum upload size from its 3MB default.
 |
 */

 'storage_disk' => env('CANVAS_STORAGE_DISK', 'local'),

 'storage_path' => env('CANVAS_STORAGE_PATH', 'public/canvas'),

+'upload_filesize' => env('CANVAS_UPLOAD_FILESIZE', 3145728),
 ```

 ### Publishing